Behavioral Health Manager with her Clinical Manager Behavioral Health Manager with her Clinical Manager

 Five Reasons Why You Should See a Therapist, Even When Nothing’s Wrong

-No one should feel ashamed to ask for help.
+No one should feel ashamed to ask for help and go to therapy.
 Yet as a minority male in America, I know all too well the stigma associated with therapy.

 I’ve seen firsthand how teasing and banter dissuade other men from seeking help.
 Even while working in criminal justice and law enforcement where mental health services were available, my fellow men and I never talked openly about using these services in fear of negative perceptions, of what our strong and mighty peers might think of us.